kraudust/cpp_nanodegree/memory_management/memory_management.md

 You already know that an rvalue is a temporary expression which is - among other use-cases, a means of initializing objects.
 In the call `int i = 42`, 42 is the rvalue.

-Let us consider an example similar to the last one, shown on the right.
+Let us consider an example similar to the last one, shown below.

 As before, the function `myFunction` takes an lvalue reference as its argument.
 In `main`, the call `myFunction(j)` works just fine while `myFunction(42)` as well as `myFunction(j+k)` produces the following compiler error on Mac: